crud89/LiteFX/README.md

 In order for the project to be built, there are a few prerequisites that need to be present on your environment:

+- [C++23 compatible compiler](https://en.cppreference.com/w/cpp/compiler_support/23): At the moment only MSVC fully supports the required features.
 - [CMake](https://cmake.org/download/) (version 3.20 or higher). †
 - Optional: [LunarG Vulkan SDK](https://vulkan.lunarg.com/) 1.3.204.1 or later (required to build the Vulkan backend).
 - Optional: Custom [DXC](https://github.com/microsoft/DirectXShaderCompiler) build (required to build shaders for DirectX backend). ‡
 - Optional: Windows 10 SDK 10.0.19041.0 or later (required to build DirectX backend).

 † CMake 3.20 is part of Visual Studio 2019 version 16.10 and above.
-When using older Visual Studio versions, consider installing CMake manually.
+When using other compilers, CMake needs to be installed manually.

 ‡ Note that the LunarG Vulkan SDK (1.3.204.1 and above) ships with a pre-built DXC binary, that supports DXIL and SPIR-V code generation and thus should be favored over the DXC binary shipped with the Windows SDK, which only supports DXIL.